nathanpc/dotfiles/README.md

 ### Vim

-My previous text editor of choice with a bunch of plugins, all the common configurations to make it saner, tons of new shortcuts, and the classic [Tomorrow Night](https://github.com/chriskempson/base16-tomorrow-scheme) color scheme.
+My previous text editor of choice with a bunch of plugins, all the common configurations to make it saner, tons of new shortcuts, and the classic [Molokai](https://github.com/tomasr/molokai) color scheme.

 ![Vim setup](/screenshots/gvim.png?raw=true)